Edited presentation to Executive Policy Committee with respect to taxation and the 2020-2023 budget review

 - Manitoba still includes the riding with the highest child poverty rate, Churchill–Keewatinook Aski (63.6%), the third highest and highest urban centre, Winnipeg Centre (40.5%), while the fifth highest is Dauphin–Swan River–Neepawa (37.5%).

 Overall, crime has fallen steadily since 1991 and is still much lower than it was in that peak year.
 However, the last four years have shown spikes.
 Winnipeg’s 2018 crime index was up 10% from 2017 and is highest in the country.
 The previous federal government made sweeping changes to the criminal justice system in the name of being “tough on crime.”
 The current federal government has not made any substantial changes.
 In 2017-18, Manitoba jailed 19 for every 10,000 children.
 8 out of 10 other provinces jail less than 5 children per every 10,000.
 Across Canada, we jail 83 adults for every 100,000 but in Manitoba, it is 231 for every 100,000.
 Most troubling though is that of all those serving federal, provincial and community based sentences in Manitoba, 75% are Indigenous.
 From 2007 to 2018, the number of Indigenous men and women entering custody in Manitoba rose by 60% for men and 139% for women.
+80% of those we have incarcerated across Canada grew up in poverty, unemployment and lack a grade 12 education.

 My point being, we jumped into the rabbit hole of over-investment in enforcement over a decade ago and it has not had the desired effect.
 The cost in real dollars, $30 some for a supported housing bed but over $300 for one in jail.